Hamilton Owen Rendel: Family

 A cousin, James Murray Dobson, became resident engineer of the Buenos Aires harbour works in the 1880s and 1890s.

 Career

-Rendel took his degree at Cambridge University, and immediately after leaving started at the Armstrong, Mitchell and Company at Elswick, Tyne and Wear, where he later became head of the engineerings department.
+Rendel took his degree at Cambridge University, and immediately after leaving started at the Armstrong, Mitchell and Company at Elswick, Tyne and Wear, where he later became head of the engineering department.

+His brother Stuart was managing Armstrong Mitchell's London office and Hamilton was given the role of managing the project to build the hydraulic equipment operating Tower Bridge.

 He retired in early 1902 due to ill health, and died later the same year on 17 September 1902 as he was visiting his sister Mrs. Wedgwood at her residence The Lea, in Barlaston, Staffordshire.
 He was buried at Kensal Green Cemetery in London.

 Tower Bridge hydraulics

 The mechanism was powered by pressurised water stored in several hydraulic accumulators.
 Water, at a pressure of 750 psi, was pumped into the accumulators by two 360 hp stationary steam engines, each driving a force pump from its piston tail rod.
 The accumulators each comprise a 20 in ram on which sits a very heavy weight to maintain the desired pressure.